CURRENT STUDIES

 Michelle is currently leading two Australian Research Council (ARC) projects about immigration detention in Australia.
 Both studies are being undertaken in partnership with the Australian Human Rights Commission.

 2. The Forgotten Children, Ten Years On: The second project is an ARC Linkage study about the long-term impacts of immigration detention in the lives of people who were detained as children.
 The research builds on the AHRC’s 2014 Forgotten Children report, and will be one of the first studies internationally to investigate the long-term impacts of detaining children.
 The team is interested in speaking to people who were detained in Australia’s onshore or offshore detention system at any point during their childhoods.
-Recruitment for this project will commence in mid-2024, with interviews to be conducted between September 2024 and December 2025.
+Recruitment for this project will commence in early 2025.
+For more information about this project, or to ask about being involved, please contact Michelle.

 This interdisciplinary edited collection is the first internationally to comprehensively explore the harms immigration detention imposes beyond the detainee.
 Bringing together research from North America, the UK, Europe and Australia, it shows how the harms detention imposes ramify beyond singular bodies, moments and locations – reverberating through families and communities and echoing across time.